This post may contain affiliate links. Please see my disclosure policy for details.

 So, this seemingly small but beautiful gate on Ausros Vartu street has a big history to offer beyond a pretty photo spot.
 I didn’t end up going inside as it was closed, but the church itself has a mix of Gothic, Baroque, and Russian Byzantine styles.

 37. Step inside the Church of St Peter and St Paul

-Another church you must add on your list is the 17th century Baroque church of St Peter and St Paul.
+Another church you must add to your list is the 17th-century Baroque church of St Peter and St Paul.

 The architecture on the outside of the church is stunning, but when you go inside you can see what the church is famous for; over 2,000 stucco figures and a Rococo pulpit!

 It was included amongst the world’s most beautiful churches on Churchpop, alongside cathedrals in England and Italy.

 According to legend, before a church was placed here, it was a site of a Pagan temple dedicated to Milda.
 But, it was destroyed and burned down due to the Russian invasions.